Chief of Police

-Texas Master Peace officer with over 4000 hours of TCOLE training
+Texas Master Peace officer with over 4,000 hours of TCOLE trading

-Master of Science in Criminal Justice Leadership & Management, Sam Houston State University
+Masters of Science in Criminal Justice Leadership from Sam Houston State University

-Bachelor's of Science in Criminal Justice with an Emphasis in Communication, University of Houston-Downtown
+Bachelor's of Science in Criminal Justice with an Emphasis in Communication from the University of Houston-Downtown

 Texas Certified Public Manager